 The City of Dionysia play festival in Athens was held annually at the end of March and ran over the course of several days, where plays were presented before large audiences.
 It was both a civic and religious festival; a community not a commercial event.
 The festival was organised by the principal civic magistrate of Athens.
 Prizes were awarded to winning playwrights in tragedy and comedy.

 2. Plays and Playwrights

-While there was likely a number of playwrights in ancient Greek theatre, the play festivals were dominated by just three writers of tragedy and two writers of comedy.
+While there were likely a number of playwrights in ancient Greek theatre, the play festivals were dominated by just three writers of tragedy and two writers of comedy.